supermemo-wiki/SuperMemo.Wiki/supermemo/sleep-chart.md

 Other than those changes outlined above, everything else is still the same: the <span style="padding: 3px; color: rgb(255, 255, 255); background-color: blue;">blue line</span> still means "bedtime frequency", and the <span style="padding: 3px; color: rgb(255, 255, 255); background-color: red;">red line</span> still means "average sleep length".

 ## Sample data interpretation (24-hour clock)
+Before you continue, take this opportunity to interpret the [screenshot above](/supermemo/sleep-chart/circadian-hrs-clock.png).
+Try to figure out the following:
+- Most frequent bedtime
+- Most frequent nap time
+- Average sleep length that the user gets if they sleep at the most frequent bedtime
+- Average sleep length that the user gets if they sleep at the most frequent nap time

+Done?
+Check your answers below.

 From the [screenshot above](/supermemo/sleep-chart/circadian-hrs-clock.png), we can infer the following: